 Yes.
 We are now able to consider applications from students outside the UC system.

-I am a DACA student.
+I am an undocumented student.
 Am I eligible to participate?

 I’m a graduate student.
 Can I apply?

-I have been accepted and plan to attend a UC school in the fall as an undergraduate freshman or first-year graduate student.
+I have been accepted and plan to attend a UC school in the fall as an undergraduate freshman, a first-year transfer student, or a first-year graduate student.
 Can I still apply?